instana/haskell-trace-sdk/README.md

 #### Logging Related Environment Variables

-* `INSTANA_LOG_LEVEL`: Sets the log level for SDK's log file.
+* `INSTANA_LOG_LEVEL`: Sets the log level for the SDK's log file.
 The log file will be written to the system's temporary directory (in particular, whatever `System.Directory.getTemporaryDirectory` returns) as `instana-haskell-sdk.{pid}.log`.
 * `INSTANA_LOG_LEVEL_STDOUT`: Sets the level for emitting log messages to stdout.
 * `INSTANA_OVERRIDE_HSLOGGER_ROOT_HANDLER`: Controls whether the SDK sets an hslogger at the root logger level, see below.